-As a starting point for viability testing, this residual appraisal was carried out without deduction for Affordable Housing, Section 106 contributions or any other Local Authority policy based contributions, to give an indication of the theoretical 'maximum' possible land value which could be appropriate in the study area, before any impact of planning policy.
+As a starting point for viability testing, this residual appraisal is carried out without deduction for Affordable Housing, Section 106 contributions or any other Local Authority policy based contributions, to give an indication of the theoretical 'maximum' possible land value which could be appropriate in the study area, before any impact of planning policy.

-The residual approach is more thoroughly outlined within the 'Development Equation' section of the CIL Viability Testing report.
+The residual approach in context with the land value benchmarking methodology adopted in the Viability Appraisals is more thoroughly outlined within the 'Development Equation' section of the CIL Viability Testing report.

-Once the residual land value figure has been calculated it is assessed along with other sources of land value information.
-Qualified property valuers' reasoned assumptions and judgement is applied to the market information that is available to produce a land value which is both fair and realistic in current market conditions and not simply academic exercise to produce a theoretical land value which may not bear scrutiny when compared against current market activity.
+Once the residual land value figure has been calculated it is provided as the basis for the land value benchmarking exercise in the viability assessments.
+As a secondary 'sense check' values are also assessed along with other sources of land value information.
+Qualified property valuers reasoned assumptions and judgement is applied to the market information that is available to produce an estimate of 'Comparable Market Value' which is both fair and realistic in current market conditions.